dguo/dotfiles/systems/mac/README.md

     * Allow accessibility permissions
 * Zoom
     * Sign in
+    * Change settings
+        * General
+            * Change the reaction skin tone
+            * Turn on "Copy invite link when starting a meeting"
+        * Video
+            * Turn on HD
+            * Turn on "Always display participant name on their videos"
+        * Recording
+            * Switch the recordings location to the Downloads folder
 * Spotify
     * Sign in
     * Hide friend activity sidebar
+    * Limit the cache size
 * TablePlus
     * Enter the license
     * Import connections